My Favorites

 Tokyo Midtown Illumination

-“Sky Arena,” as the focal point, and the ever-popular “Soramizaka” – perfect for taking photos with the TOKYO SKYTREE – will also be illuminated, along with an 8-meter-tall Christmas tree.
+At Tokyo Skytree Town Dream Christmas, its focal point, “Sky Arena,” and the ever-popular “Soramizaka” – perfect for taking photos with the Tokyo Skytree – will be illuminated, along with an 8-meter-tall Christmas tree.
 A Christmas market offering food and drinks can also be enjoyed.
-Moreover, special “Champagnetree” lighting – which makes TOKYO SKYTREE look like a Christmas tree, and “Candletree” lighting – which makes it look like a candle, will be lit up over the Christmas period only.
-The entire TOKYO SKYTREE will be adorned with incredible illuminations.
+Moreover, special “Champagnetree” lighting – which makes Tokyo Skytree look like a Christmas tree, and “Candletree” lighting – which makes it look like a candle, will be lit up over the Christmas period only.
+The entire Tokyo Skytree will be adorned with incredible illuminations.

 © TOKYO-SKYTREE TOWN

-In terms of sheer scale, the Marunouchi illuminations are hard to beat, with around 1.2 million lights in total.
-Over 360 boulevard trees, primarily along the approximately 1.2-kilometer Marunouchi Naka-dori Street, along with the Tokyo Kotsu Kaikan in front of Yurakucho Station, and Otemachi Naka-dori Street, are decorated with champagne-gold LEDs.
+The 2024, Marunouchi Illumination marks its 23rd year by covering around 286 trees along the boulevards in the Marunouchi area with approximately 820,000 champagne-gold LEDs.
+The illuminated trees stretch from Marunouchi Naka-dori Street, the main thoroughfare, to Tokyo Kotsu Kaikan in front of Yurakucho Station.
+Illuminations also decorate Gyoko-dori Avenue, between Tokyo Station and the Outer Gardens of the Imperial Palace.
 All the energy used in the display, which runs from November through to mid-February, comes from natural sources like solar and wind power.
 Come and enjoy a winter scenery unique to Tokyo’s Marunouchi district.

 Photos for illustrative purposes only.